Big data, migration and human mobility

 Ethical and privacy issues: There are confidentiality and ethical issues in using data automatically generated by individuals, often without their informed consent, as well as civil liberties concerns due to the risks of using such data for surveillance purposes, which are particularly serious in contexts of irregular migration and forced displacement.
 The creation of adequate legislative and regulatory frameworks to safeguard confidentiality of the information and ensure the ethical use of data is necessary.
-To this end, the EU's Agency for Fundamental Rights (FRA) is currently working on a project titled "Artificial Intelligence, Big Data and Fundamental Rights" which assesses the advantages and disadvantages in terms of fundamental human rights of using artificial intelligence, machine learning and big data for public policy and business purposes.
+In 2019, UNESCO has embarked on a two-year process to elaborate a global standard-setting instrument on the ethics of AI.
+Furthermore, the EU's Agency for Fundamental Rights (FRA) is working on a project titled "Artificial Intelligence, Big Data and Fundamental Rights" which assesses the advantages and disadvantages in terms of fundamental human rights of using artificial intelligence, machine learning and big data for public policy and business purposes.
 The project aims to produce fundamental rights guidelines and recommendations in using artificial intelligence for policy.
 IOM was one of the first international organizations to adopt its own Data Protection Principles, and is affiliated to the International Data Responsibility Group (IDRG), a global network of experts and organizations working on principles and standards required for guiding the data revolution in the context of humanitarian action and sustainable development.
 IOM also supported the Signal Program on Human Security and Technology of the Harvard Humanitarian Initiative, which produced core ethical obligations for information activities in humanitarian contexts.

-Big data are inherently biased: As mentioned above, users of social media or mobile phones are not necessarily representative of the population at large.
+Big data are inherently biased: Users of social media or mobile phones are not necessarily representative of the population at large.
 Specifically, differences in internet access or use of mobile devices and social media platforms by level of economic development, sex, age and urban/rural areas are still significant.
-Researchers are working to address the methodological challenges associated with such ("self-selection") bias and results look promising (Spyratos et al., 2018; Zagheni, Weber, and Gummadi, 2017; Hughes et al., 2016).
+Research is ongoing to address the methodological challenges associated with such ("self-selection") bias and results obtained so far look promising (Spyratos et al., 2019; Zagheni, Weber, and Gummadi, 2017; Hughes et al., 2016).
 Understanding the measurement error inherent in big data sources is helpful to increase the predictive capacity of models based on such sources, and facilitate sensible use of big data for decision-making.